 Napa Valley AVA

-Betty’s grandfather, Libero Pocai, emigrated from Italy and found his way to Napa Valley in 1906, when he purchased a sixty-acre tract that eventually became the State’s 115th bonded winery.
+Betty’s grandfather, Libero Pocai, emigrated form Italy and found his way to Napa Valley in 1906, when he purchased a sixty-acre tract that eventually became the State’s 115th bonded winery.
 Under the L. Pocai & Sons label, the winery reached its heyday during the 1940s and 50s.
 Van Ballentine’s father, John Ballentine, was one of the first vintners to apply for a new winery bond after Prohibition was repealed in 1933.
 He called his new winery Deer Park and became commercially successful selling a large number of varietals that were popular at the time.

 Van Ballentine started working for his family’s winery as a youth and continued as a grower after Deer Park ceased operations around 1960.
 Through it all, he maintained a desire to return to the winery side of the wine business.